Paul Jarrett – Hand, Wrist, Elbow & Shoulder Surgeon

-Paul has had a rich education in medicine and surgery and undertook his medical degree at Glasgow University, with a period of this time spent at the University of Western Australia pursuing an anatomy scholarship.
+Mr Jarrett has had a rich education in medicine and surgery and undertook his medical degree at Glasgow University, with a period of this time spent at the University of Western Australia pursuing an anatomy scholarship.

-Subsequently he took up Advanced Orthopaedic Training in Glasgow and the Royal London Hospital and Royal National Orthopaedic Hospital in London including six months of peripheral nerve surgery training.
+Subsequently he took up advanced orthopaedic training in Glasgow and the Royal London Hospital and Royal National Orthopaedic Hospital in London, including six months of peripheral nerve surgery training.

 He then spent a year engaged in the British Hand Surgery Society Advanced Interface Fellowship in Hand Surgery at the St Andrews Hand Surgery Centre in Chelmsford, England.

-Paul treats all conditions of the hand and upper limb including bone, joint, tendon, ligament and nerve problems and injuries.
+Mr Jarrett treats all conditions of the hand and upper limb including bone, joint, tendon, ligament and nerve problems and injuries.

-He caters for all conditions of the hand and upper limb and his team includes Emma our clinic nurse, Jane our Clinic Manager and Veronica our Practice Director.
+He caters for all conditions of the hand and upper limb and his team includes Emma our Clinic Nurse, Jane our Clinic Manager and Veronica our Practice Director.
 We have hand therapists in the rooms during some clinics.
 We aim to provide an excellent high quality patient centred experience for you at the clinic.

-Paul is happy to accept WorkCover referrals as well as private referrals.
+Mr Jarrett is happy to accept WorkCover referrals as well as private referrals.

-Paul has a weekly clinic and operating session at Fremantle Hospital where he is the Head of Department of Hand Surgery and where he sees all his public non-insured patients.
+Mr Jarrett has a weekly clinic and operating session at Fremantle Hospital where he is the Head of Department of Hand Surgery and where he sees all his public non-insured patients.

 - Fellow of the Royal Australasian College of Surgeons